threalwinky/threalwinky.github.io/content/post/imaginary2025/index.md

 ---

 ImaginaryCTF 2025 has just ended.
-I cleared all the web and this is the writeup for those challenges.
+I cleared all the web challenges and this is my writeup for them.

 ![image](https://hackmd.io/_uploads/SJxT6Dpceg.png)